|

 join himself to them: but the people magnified them.
 And believers were

 the more added to the Lord, multitudes both of men and women.)
+“Insomuch that they

 brought forth the sick into the streets, and laid them on beds and